fde-capu/ft_transcendence/docs/checklist.md

 ft_transcendence
 Checklist based on sub.
 12.1

+#Issue 99 related marks:
+ - [ ] Match history to show partial/individual matches on Profile page.
+ - [ ] Match history could show the date when the match occurred.

  - [ ] VERIFY: you must use the latest stable version of every library or framework used in your project.
  - [ ] Check if updates are not messing up form editions.
  - [ ] On Chat: disable Private Messaging from u2u when user is already on chat.